 The address used on the school's admission form must be the current one at the time of the application, i.e. the family's main residence.
 If the address changes subsequently, the parents should notify the school.
-Where the parents live at different addresses, and there is shared parenting, the address used will normally be the one where the child wakes up for the majority of Monday to Friday mornings.
+Where the parents live at different addresses, normally be the one where the child wakes up for the majority of Monday to Friday mornings.
 If there is any doubt about this, then the address of the Child Benefit recipient will be used.
 Parents or carers may be asked to show evidence of the claim that is being made for the address, e.g. identity cards of various sorts showing the child's address as the one claimed.
-Where there is dispute about the correct address to use, the governors reserve the right to make enquiries of any relevant third parties e.g. the child's GP, Council Tax Office, Electoral Registration Officer, utilities provider.
-For children of UK Service personnel and other Crown Servants returning to the area proof of the posting is all that is required.
+Where there is dispute about the correct address to use, the governors reserve the right to make enquiries of any relevant third parties e.g. the child's GP, Council school other than at the "normal" time; such been awarded a place as the result of an intentionally admissions are known as non-routine admissions. misleading application from a parent (for example a Parents or carers wishing their child to attend this false claim to residence in the catchment's area or of school should arrange to visit the school.
+They should involvement in a place of worship) which effectively then approach the home Local Authority who will co- denies a place to a child with a stronger claim, then ordinate the admission arrangements.
+If there is a the governing body is required to withdraw the offer place in the appropriate class, then the governors will arrange for the admission to take place.
+If there is no such place, then the Local Authority will advise on how to appeal.
+Appeals for children moving into the Twins etc. area will not be considered until there is evidence of Where there are twins, etc wanting admission and a permanent address, e.g. exchange of contracts or there is only a single place left within the admission tenancy agreement with rent book.